the-t-in-rtf/fluid-handlebars/README.md

 For more details on the `initBlock` helper,  see [its documentation](docs/initBlock.md).

 ## Testing This Module

-### In a Virtual Machine

-The preferred way to run the tests is to create a virtual machine and run the tests in that supported and pre-configured environment.
-To run the tests in a virtual machine, you will need to have VirtualBox, Vagrant, and the Vagrant CI Plugin installed.
-See the [QI development environment requirements](https://github.com/GPII/qi-development-environments/#requirements) for more details.

-Once you have satisfied the requirements, you can run the tests using the following commands from the root of the
-repository:

-1. `vagrant up`
-2. `vagrant ci test`

-If you would like to remove the VM, use the command `vagrant destroy` from the root of the repository.

-### On a Local Machine

 In order to run the tests locally, you must have [Chrome](https://www.google.com/chrome/) and [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/) installed.
 You should then be able to run the